JMBeresford/r3f-form/README.md

 > Each release will aim to be a fully functional and usable release,
 > but breaking API changes WILL be likely for the forseeable future.

-## A webGL input field component for use with React Three Fiber
+## A webGL form component for use with React Three Fiber

 ![image](https://user-images.githubusercontent.com/1373954/210024281-c735f61a-1a69-45e5-a5d3-147ed57a6c30.png)